za3k/za3k.com/hack-a-day-rules.md

 - **The challenge is in November 2023.** You're allowed to start late.
 - **You make a new project every day.**
 - **You have to make an entire project, start to finish in one day.** You don't have to use the whole day.
 1-4 hours a day should be enough time.
-- **You should work on projects fun to do, fun to learn, or fun to show off.** Don't just pick something you CAN do, learn, or show off.
+- **You should work on projects fun to do, fun to learn, or fun to show off.** Don't just pick something you can do, learn, or show off.
 - **You should work on projects challenging to do in one day.**
 - **You *can* share your projects if you want.** Feel free to share on social media of your choice, a blog, just show your friends, or to email me!
 - **You do not have to successfully finish each project.** Only take on projects you *could* finish, but it's okay if you don't.
 It's better to try something fun and get 80% done, than to every day finish something lame you can definitely do in an hour.